mmusal/mmusal.github.io/_projects/Hidden_Markov_and_Spatial_Models.md

 layout: page
 title: Hidden Markov and Spatial Models
 description: This project explores the multiple neccessary components to create a composite of Bayesian Spatial and Hidden Markov Models.
 Furthermore the project is useful to see more of STAN programming language applications.
-output:
-html_document:
 toc: true
 keep_md: no
 toc_float: true
 toc_collapsed: true
 toc_depth: 2
 number_sections: true
 img:
 importance: 1
 category: work